 Kids were in line to sit on Santa's lap, who of course was sitting in an antique car.
 I couldn't help myself, had to grab this picture of a cute baby.
 My kids are too big to sit on Santa's lap....

 We then walked to the warming hut where we were greeted with free marshmallows to roast.
 This was cozy and nice.
 We purchased hot chocolate and hot cider.
-Option for mulled wine for $7.50.
-I later googled to learn that mulled wine is warmed red wine with spices and raisins.
+There is an option for mulled wine, that I later googled and learned that mulled wine is warmed red wine with spices and raisins.

 So the tour begins throughout the gardens, each more colorful and bright than the last.
 Some looking Dr Seuss-like and some traditional.
 All fun.
 We noticed a wide range in age of other folks also enjoying the walk - many young families with strollers.
 My favorite was the labyrinth lit with candy cane looking trees.